My loved one passed away. What now? A financial advisor may be a valuable resource.

-When my dad passed away, a very dear client passed away shortly after.
+My dad recently passed away, and a month prior, a very dear client passed away.
 Both left their spouses to handle the finances, and although they left their affairs organized, extensive detective work was still necessary.
 Once the initial shock of losing someone subsides and the ceremonial procedures are over—what do you do now financially?
 After losing a best friend and loved one, thinking about money and handling the red tape required by financial institutions may be the last thing someone wants to face.
-In the best cases, it can take months to navigate through insurance policies, trusts, wills, bill payments, and account transfers to beneficiaries.
+In the best cases, it can take months to navigate through insurance policies, trusts, wills, bill payments and account transfers to beneficiaries.
 Tremendous pressure is lifted off the family when they have someone they can trust to reach out to—which could be a financial advisor.

 Knowing the total picture